Abdallah-Obaid/learning-journal/README.md

 ## I can quote text using a > :-
 ### Ex:This an amaazing course
  > Teached by Razan Al-Quran
 ## I can call out code or a command within a sentence with single backticks.
-The text within the backticks will not be formatted:
+The text within the backticks will not be formatted:-
 ### Ex: My name is `Abdallah obaid`
 ## To format code or text into its own distinct block, use triple backticks:-
 ### Ex: Im learning: